Soggetto cavato

 Josquin's Missa La sol fa re mi is a soggetto cavato with an associated story.
 It seems that his patron, Cardinal Ascanio Sforza, temporarily financially strapped, put off the composer's requests for payment with a reassuring "Lascia fare a me" (Leave it to me), whereupon Josquin's friend, the Renaissance poet Serafino d’Aquila, translated the remark into its musical equivalent and incorporated it into a sonnet addressed to the composer.

 One of Josquin's through-composed chansons, "Mi lares vous" has the first three syllables mi, la, re in four of the five voices.
 And finally, his motet Illibata Dei virgo uses Josquin own name as an acrostic in a poem concerning the Virgin Mary.
 The soggetto la mi la is derived from the name Maria.

 The soggetto cavato technique was used by other composers as well and for similar reasons.
 In fact, Duke Ercole II of Ferrara had five such masses dedicated to him: two by Cipriano de Rore, one by Lupus, one by Maitre Jan and one by Jacquet of Mantua.
 All five pieces without exception get their inspiration from Josquin's mass.
 The last one mentioned by Jacquet goes so far as even to quote Josquin several times and use the same sectional structure that Josquin used.
-However, even though Jacquet borrowed heavily from Josquin for his own version of the Hercules Mass, Jacquet did write another mass based on a sogetto cavato, Missa Ferdinandus dux Calabriae.
+However, even though Jacquet borrowed heavily from Josquin for his own version of the Hercules Mass, Jacquet did write another mass based on a soggetto cavato, Missa Ferdinandus dux Calabriae.
 But it seems Josquin's influence on Jacquet was strong, for this mass, too, shows many similarities to Josquin.